How to Write Any Appeal Letter (Format, Don’ts, Samples)

 Know where to send the letter

-It is also vital that you have a clear idea of where the appeal letter will be sent and how it will reach the person supposed to respond to the appeal.
-This will ensure that the letter reaches its intended audience, but it will also ensure that the resolution you are hoping to get is not delayed.
+It is also vital that you have a clear idea of where the appeal letter will be sent and how it will reach the recipient.
+This will ensure that the letter reaches its intended recipient, but it will also ensure that the resolution you are hoping to get is not delayed.

 Writing an Appeal Letter in 8 Steps